 The Mizuno Pro 225 golf irons offer a compact blade design and a soft forged feel.
 It is designed for the most consistent ball strikers.

-After testing the Pro 225, I enjoyed the quiet and soft feel.
+After testing the Pro 225, we enjoyed the quiet and soft feel.
 It has a satisfying feedback on centered shots and provides clear feedback on mishits.

 The irons are designed for workability, feedback, and consistency on premium strikes, making them ideal for those who want to shape shots and have control over trajectory.